JoshuaRojas1/Modulo-seguimiento/crm-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'edu.yavirac.crm-backend' is invalid and this project uses 'edu.yavirac.crmbackend' instead.
+* The original package name 'seguimiento.crm-backend' is invalid and this project uses 'seguimiento.crmbackend' instead.

 # Getting Started